opsone-ch/documentation/services/website.rst

 The preview user gets applied to all non PROD environments and is intended for your own use, but also to allow access to other parties like your customer.
-Use the "htpasswd" option to set a particular password to the preview user.
+Use the "preview_htpasswd" option to set a particular password to the preview user.
 You have to use a htpasswd encrypted value which you can generate like this on your local workstation: